Manx grammar: Irregular verbs

 The most common and most irregular verb in Manx is ve "to be", often used as an auxiliary verb.
 In addition to the usual inflected tenses, ve also has a present tense.
 The full conjugation of ve "to be" is as follows.
+Generally, the personal pronoun is used (ta mee "I am"), but the emphatic pronoun is also acceptable.
+For instance, row oo "were you?" is grammatically correct, but it is likely to be misheard in speech as row "was".
+As such, row uss is often used instead.

 Adverbs

 Manx adverbs can be formed from adjectives by means of the word dy (from Middle Irish go "with, until"), e.g. mie "good" to dy mie "well", gennal "cheerful" to dy gennal "cheerfully".
 This dy is not used when preceded by such words as ro "too" and feer "very" or followed by dy liooar "enough", e.g. feer vie "very good, very well", gennal dy liooar "cheerful(ly) enough".
 The prepositional phrase for "home(wards)" is formed with dy "to" and the noun balley "place, town, homestead" to give dy valley, while the noun thie "house, home" can be used unchanged as an adverb to convey the same meaning.